carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 }
 ```

+The syntax here is intended to match how the same members would be defined in a
+type.

 An interface defines a type-type, that is a type whose values are types.
 The
 values of an interface are specifically
 [facet types](https://github.com/josh11b/carbon-lang/blob/generics-docs/docs/design/generics/terminology.md#invoking-interface-methods),